dhavaln/web3-starter/README.md

 * MetaMask integration
 * Hardhat integration with ethers.js

+> This project is derived from the super https://github.com/NomicFoundation/hardhat-hackathon-boilerplate

 ## Quick start

 The first things you need to do are cloning this repository and installing its